aram356/defconst/README.md

 # Defconst

-This package provides `defconst` macro for defining a single constant and `defenum` macro for defining a list of enumerated cosntant values.
-The defined contants and enumerated constants are referencable in any expression as well as in guards statements.
+This package provides `defconst` macro for defining a single constant and `defenum` macro for defining a list of enumerated constant values.
+The defined constants and enumerated constants are referencable in any expression as well as in guards statements.

 ## Installation